-Our clinical research organization partnership is with Cognitive Research Corporation, or CRC, through a Masters Services Agreement that includes medical, analytical and pharmacy support services along with clinical research management and data handling according to a statistical analysis plan, although CRC may not be retained for future trials depending on the needs of future individual programs.
-We use the Hassman Research Institute as a single clinical evaluation site which is managed by CRC and Inhibikase clinical development staff.
+We work with several clinical research organizations for execution of clinical trials includes medical, analytical and pharmacy support services along with clinical research management and data handling according to a statistical analysis plan.
 Our clinical development team is formed, in part, by two physicians and a clinical research manager employed by Clintrex Research Corporation and under contract to us, who have specialized expertise in clinical trial development and execution for Parkinson's Disease research.